chromium/chromium/ios/web/public/js_messaging/README.md

-# Using JavaScript in Chrome for iOS Features
+# Using TypeScript in Chrome for iOS

-tl;dr A high level overview of using `JavaScriptFeature` in ``//ios/chrome`` to build features which interact with the web page contents.
+tl;dr A high level overview of using TypeScript and `JavaScriptFeature` to build features which interact with the web page contents on Chrome for iOS.

 Chrome for iOS doesn't have access to the renderer code so many browser features require JavaScript in order to interact with the webpage.
+Please use TypeScript for all new feature development.

-Slides covering this topic are available [here](https://docs.google.com/presentation/d/1HKdi7CGtNTGhMcCscpX_LVFZ8iLTtXjpSQ-980N7J38/edit?usp=sharing).
+Slides covering JavaScriptFeature are available [here](https://docs.google.com/presentation/d/1HKdi7CGtNTGhMcCscpX_LVFZ8iLTtXjpSQ-980N7J38/edit?usp=sharing).

 ## Background

 It is important to first understand the following concepts in order to properly design a feature using JavaScript.

+### JavaScript vs TypeScript

+Sometimes the terms JavaScript and TypeScript are used interchangeably.
+Even though feature developers write TypeScript, the TypeScript is compiled into plain JavaScript at compile time.
+New scripts should be written as TypeScript since it provides additional assurances of code correctness and type safety.

 ### JavaScript Injection